 - 1. In SD-WAN Orchestrator MEA, go to Configuration > Device, and ensure that the Config Status for the device is Synched. - 2.
 Turn off the FortiGate device that you want to replace. - 3.
 Edit the serial number in SD-WAN Orchestrator MEA - a.
-Go to Configuration > Device, and double-click the device to open it for editing. - b.
-Beside the Serial Number box, click the Pencil icon. - The Serial Number box becomes editable. - c.
+Go to Configuration > Device, and double-click the device to open it for editing. - $\textbf{b.} \ \ \text{Beside the } \textit{Serial Number} \, \text{box, click the } \textit{Pencil} \, \text{icon.}$ - The Serial Number box becomes editable. - c.
 In the Serial Number box, type the new serial number, and click Confirm. - d.
 Click OK. - The serial number is updated. - 4.
 In FortiManager, download a configuration revision for the FortiGate device you are replacing. - a.
-Go to Device Manager > Device & Groups, and select the device group. - The devices in the group display in the left tree menu and in the content pane. - b.
-Double-click a device. - The System > Dashboard > Summary is displayed in the content pane. - c.
-In the Configuration and Installation widget, click the Revision History button. - The Configuration Revision History dialog box is displayed. - d.
-Select the revision, and select Download Revision from the More menu. - e.
-Select the Regular Download, and click OK. - The configuration is downloaded to your computer. - 5.
-Open the downloaded configuration file in a text editor, and remove the FortiManager IP address from the central-management configuration section. - The change ensures that the new FortiGate device isn't registered as a new device. - 6.
-Turn on the new FortiGate. - 7.
+Go to Device Manager > Device & Groups, and select the device in the lower tree menu. - The System: Dashboard is displayed in the content pane. - b.
+In the Configuration and Installation widget, click the Revision History button. - The Configuration Revision History dialog box is displayed. - c.
+Select the revision, and select Download Revision from the More menu. - d.
+Select the Regular Download, and click OK. - The configuration is downloaded to your computer.

+5. Open the downloaded configuration file in a text editor, and remove the FortiManager IP address from the central-management configuration section.

+The change ensures that the new FortiGate device isn't registered as a new device.

+- 6. Turn on the new FortiGate. - 7.
 Go to FortiOS, and restore the configuration. - 8.
 Go to FortiManager, and replace the serial number by using the following CLI.

-'''

-#diag dvm device list

-#exec device replace sn <device name> <serial number>
+#diag dvm device list #exec device replace sn <device name> <serial number>

-'''